 VERT’s work has informed several of our recent investments on everything from biofuels to foodtech.
 One example is our recent investment in the ACES Delta platform, a major green hydrogen production and storage hub currently under construction in Utah.
-Other examples include our investments in Fulcrum BioEnergy, which produces sustainable aviation fuel through the consumption of garbage, and Green Collar, an Australian-based carbon-credit platform.
+Another example is Green Collar, an Australian-based carbon-credit platform.

 VERT’s work supports OTPP’s long-term investment focus and bolsters our ability to actively work alongside our portfolio companies to shape a better future.
 VERT is part of a larger suite of OTPP initiatives to support decarbonization.
 These include setting aggressive interim net zero targets, issuing green bonds and looking for opportunities to decarbonize other areas such as industrial processes.